Kitware/LidarView/LVCore/Utilities/Animation/README.md

 #### `start_cue_generic_setup`

-This method runs generic setup steps at cue start
+This method runs generic setup steps at cue start.
 It is intended to be run inside a `start_cue` before the camera definition step.

 The different steps it runs are:
 - getting the trajectory